FocusMe can block websites in two ways: blacklist specific sites or block all websites and whitelist exceptions.Documentation Index

 | Messaging | web.whatsapp.com, discord.com, telegram.org |

-Block All Websites (Whitelist)
+Block All Websites (Whitelist Only)

-For maximum focus, block the entire internet and only allow the sites you need for work.
+For maximum focus, block the entire internet and only allow the sites you need for work.- In Step 2 of the Plan Wizard, choose Block All Websites

 - Add exceptions — sites that should remain accessible